michavardy/personality/scenarios/stuck_in_elevator/validation_prompt_response.md

 prompt: Martin, can you open the emergency hatch and secure the rope?
 response: I'll give it a try.

-prompt: Martin, how's it going?
-response: The hatch is open, and I've secured the rope.
-We can climb out.

 prompt: Martin, can everyone climb out safely?
 response: Yes, but we'll need to help each other.
 Let's go one at a time.